-The beaches are what most tourists come for to Tenerife but try to leave them at least for a day.
+Beaches are what most tourists come for to Tenerife, but try to leave your resort at least for a day.
 Driving to Mount Teide by car is a highlight of any trip to Tenerife.

-Tenerife is one of the seven Canary Islands off the African coast, next to the Tropic of Cancer and three hours bu plane from Spain.
-All islands have volcanic origins but Tenerife is the one where you most clearly feel it.
-And Tenerife has the biggest volcano, Mount Teide, 3718 m.
+Tenerife is one of the seven Canary Islands off the African coast, next to the Tropic of Cancer and three hours by plane from Spain.
+All islands have volcanic origins but Tenerife is the one where you most clearly see it.
+And that’s not all, Tenerife has the biggest volcano, Mount Teide, 3718 m.

-Mount Teide has a huge caldera below it, a nature wonder designed by lava flows during millions of years.
-It’s a collapsed crater of a still higher volcano that blew in the air.
-The caldera contains strange rocks, large stretches of black lava and colored stones in different shades.
+Mount Teide has a huge caldera below it, an exceptional nature wonder designed by lava flows in the course of millions of years.
+The stony caldera is a collapsed crater of a still higher volcano that blew up in the air, containing fancy rocks, long stretches of black lava and colored stones in all shades.

-The caldera was a sacred place for the Guanches, the original people of the Canaries.
-Today it is a both national park and on the UNESCO World Heritage list and a popular day trip destination.
+This vast caldera was a sacred place for the Guanches, the original people of the Canaries.
+Today it is a both national park and on the UNESCO World Heritage list.
+No wonder the Mount Teide caldera is a popular day trip destination.

 We rented a car and went to see what Parque Nacional del Teide, Mount Teide National Park is like.
-I will show you our Mount Teide drive but will first tell about Mount Teide.
+I will show you our whole Mount Teide drive, but will first tell you about Mount Teide itself.

 Mount Teide on the Top of Tenerife